 This spring, City College of San Francisco will host a semester-long class at the de Young.
 Using the museum's collection as a launchpad and led by professor Nicole Oest, this course examines modern and contemporary art in Europe and America from the mid-19th century through the early 21st century.
 Students will learn to identify pivotal artists, styles, and techniques and to critically analyze art within its cultural framework.
 Class meets Fridays from 2:10–5 pm in the Koret Auditorium between January 17–May 15, 2020.
 Submit a CCSF application to enroll for credit (City College is free for San Francisco residents; unit fees apply for non-San Francisco residents).
 There are no prerequisites for this course.
 Questions about registering for this class?
 Contact the City College Registration Center at 415.239.3732 or email@example.com.

 Class Visits to the Works on Paper Collection

 The Achenbach Foundation for Graphic Arts houses the Museums’ collection of works on paper (prints, drawings, and photographs) and is available for classes of up to 15 students to engage with works from the permanent collection.
 Object selection and class sessions are coordinated by a curator in the department and visits are monitored by a FAMSF docent.

 Classes may be scheduled on Tuesdays and Fridays only and must be scheduled by January 15 (spring semester), May 15 (summer session), or August 15 (fall semester).
 Please review the guidelines before contacting firstname.lastname@example.org for an appointment.

 The Fine Arts Museums of San Francisco’s education department offers volunteer internships for undergraduate and graduate students seeking academic credit.
-Descriptions of current internship opportunities and links to applications are listed below.
 Education department internships offer exposure to potential careers in a visual art museum and provide mentorship and professional development.